aMarCruz/easyrouter/README.md

 Stops the router.

-Any routes or global callbacks are preserved.
+Any routes and global callbacks are preserved.

 You will need to call `listen` to re-enable the router.